chrisrosen1/DH-101-Starter-Repository/index.md

 Chris Rosen — DH 101
-Welcome to my course site
+Welcome
-Hello, DH — this site will document my critical making this semester.
+Hello, this site documents my work from DH 101 Introduction
-- Introduction:

 This website showcases my work from the semester exploring humans and artificial intelligence through critical making.
-Throughout the course, I created several projects using AI tools, including an AI selfie, a comic, and a digital map.
-Each project helped me think about how AI changes creativity, identity, and technology.
+Throughout the course, I created projects using AI tools, including an AI selfie, a comic, a GIF, a map, and a game.
+Each project helped me think about how AI affects creativity, identity, and technology.
+I learned that AI can be a helpful tool, but human decisions still matter in shaping the final result.
-Games & Playdirecting how these technologies are used.

 ## Makes